 Unprotected removable storage is an easy entry point for end users to inadvertently bring in viruses and malware into your company network, thus increasing the risk of business data exposure, hardware failures and data breaches.
 While it may be easier to prohibit employees from using removable media and declare it a punishable offense, that approach is impractical and unrealistic.

 If you do decide to allow removable media, cloud storage, and BYOD, here are five things to include in your policy:

-For removable media and bring your own devices, here are some general best practices to follow:
+For removable media and bring your own devices:

 - Define that confidential data can never be stored on the device